#sharingeconomy in the Outdoors World

 Home Camper offers, as the name suggests, camping in domestic gardens across Europe.
 Well as you know, always one to be nosey, that led me to think about what it means to live in a sharing economy?

-As outdoor adventurers, are we a #sharingeconomy?
+Are we a #sharingeconomy?

 This quotation from Benita Matofska, Chief Sharer, The People Who Share describes the #sharingeconomy thus: